 “Homeroom and first period you know about.
 Second period we both have AP Human Geography with Ms. Lorentz.
 She’s cool.
 Third period we both have Chemistry with Dr. Smith.
 He has a PhD in Chemistry, and when he retired from his job he decided he’d teach.
 He made a ton of money with patents and retired when he turned fifty.
-He’s okay, and tells funny stories about stuff that happened in the chem labs when he was in college.
+He’s okay, and sometimes he tells funny stories about stuff that happened in the chem labs when he was in college.
 Fourth period you have Spanish with Maria Garcia.”
 Mark grinned.
-“She’s a great teacher, young and knows how to pound the Spanish language into our puny brains.
+“She’s a great teacher, young and knows how to pound the Spanish language into our brains.
 You’ll like her.
 Then we have lunch.
 You can meet my lunch bunch.”

 “Uh…,” I mumbled, interrupting Mark.
 “I told the guy from the Eastgate Welcoming Committee that I’d have lunch with him.”

 Mark laughed.
 “Gene’s one of our lunch bunch.
 See, you’re on the right track, already meeting people on your own.
 After lunch you and I have AP Computer Programming with Mr. Jackson.
 He’s a freelance programmer and really knows his stuff.
 I assume since it’s an advanced placement class that you were taking it at Lakewood High.”

 “Okay, that’s pretty much the same languages we learned here.
 You should talk to Mr. Jackson about getting from where you were in C++ to where we are.
 If you were just getting into it, we started on it in January right after the Christmas break.
 In that case we’re ahead of where you were.”